csaishih/photo-acne-remover-image-inpainting/README.md

 # Image Inpainting
-Image inpainting can remove objects in a photo and replace them with believable textures
+Image inpainting can remove objects in a photo and replace them with believable textures The research behind the algorithm can be found [here](../blob/master/criminisi_tip2004.pdf)

 ## Running the script
 ###### Dependencies